jtich40/react-portfolio-2.0/README.md

 ![image](https://github.com/jtich40/react-portfolio-2.0/assets/116316302/9b52a930-4f3d-463e-b577-74243970a1ca)

-Lastly, the Inspiration section includes a collection of tiles featuring media that has inspired my creativity.
+Lastly, the Inspiration section includes a collection of tiles featuring media that has inspired my creativity that the user can intact with by hovering over them.

 ![image](https://github.com/jtich40/react-portfolio-2.0/assets/116316302/d2e1f811-727d-416d-9e2f-016a38d61ce0)